-1.3 SOFTWARE FEATURES
+1.3.
+SOFTWARE FEATURES

-PMC includes three software diskettes with the MicroMate computer.
+PMC includes five software diskettes with the MicroMate computer.
 The diskettes are labelled:

-"CP/M 3.0 SYSTEM MASTER" "CP/M 3.0 SOURCE MASTER" "T/MAKER MASTER"
+"CP/M 3.0 SYSTEM MASTER" "CP/M 3.0 SOURCE MASTER" "T/MAKER MASTER" "ELECTRIC WEBSTER MASTER" "CBASIC MASTER"

-Each diskette contains the CP/M PLUS operating system permitting any program on the three diskettes to load and run with a single disk drive system.
+Each diskette contains the CP/M PLUS operating system permitting any program on the five diskettes to load and run with a single disk drive system.
 PMC has implemented the banked version of CP/M PLUS using 128K-bytes of Ram and three types of serial protocol: XON/XOFF, CTS/RTS and DTR/DSR.

 In order to simplify the initial installation of the system, the parameters used for booting are different on each diskette.
 All Software Utilities supplied, which are menu driven for ease of use, include extensive error trapping and messages.
 The "SYSTEM MASTER" diskette contains programs and Software Utilities used in day-to-day computing.
-Some of the Utilities included with this diskette are: command help, diskette formatting, high-speed full diskette copying, drive conversion (which permits reading from and writing to diskettes of other manufacturers), power-on parameter configuration, and system test.
+Some of the Utilities included with this diskette are: command help, diskette formatting, high-speed full diskette copying, single-drive single-file copying, drive conversion (which permits reading from and writing to diskettes of other manufacturers), power-on parameter configuration, and system test.